AltBeacon/android-beacon-library/README.md

 The [project website](http://developer.radiusnetworks.com/ibeacon/android/) is the best place to go if you want to learn how to use this library.
 It includes binary downloads, a quick start guide, sample code, full API docs and even a reference application.

-The referencing of a clone of this repository in Eclipse as an Android Library is deprecated, as the project is in the process of migrating from an Eclipse-based build system to a Gradle-based build system.
+IMPORTANT:  This project now uses an AndroidStudio/gradle build system and the source code may no longer be imported into Eclipse as a library project.
-This will stop working in the near future.
-The preferred way of referencing this library is though the binary downloads.
+Eclipse users may download the latest release binary as a tar.gz file, which may then be imported as an Eclipse Library Project.
 See the quick start on the project website for more information.

 ## License